bioinformatics-core-shared-training/crukci-cluster-transition/session3-cluster-usage.md

-# Session 3: Usage of cluster
+# Session 3: Usage of the cluster

 ## Learning Objectives